Vasai Road–Roha line

 The Vasai Road–Roha line of the Mumbai Suburban Railway is a public transit system.
 It connects the northern suburbs of Mumbai with Navi Mumbai and Roha on the Konkan Railway.
 The Vasai Road–Roha line connects the Western line station of Vasai Road with the Central line station of Roha, which is the last station before Konkan Railway starts.

-It intersects the main line of the Central line at Diva.
-The MEMUs operate between Dahanu Road and Panvel/Roha.
-It consists of 23 stations from Vasai Road railway station in the north to Roha in the south.
+It intersects the main line of the Central line at Diva Junction.
+The MEMUs operate between Panvel–Dahanu Road MEMU, Panvel–Vasai Road MEMU, Diva–Panvel Passenger and Vasai Road–Diva DEMU.
+It consists of 23 stations from Vasai Road in the north to Roha in the south.

+Electrification

+The electrification of Diva to Vasai Road line was completed in 1982-83, followed by Diva to Panvel line in 1991-92.
+Both of those lines used the 1500 V DC traction to match with the Mumbai division's standard.
+They were converted to 25 kV AC only in early 2004 to facilitate the running of freight trains hauled by AC locos because that section sees a huge amount of freight traffic, especially high-speed container trains called ConRaj or Container Rajdhani's between the JNPT/Nhava Sheva ports in Navi Mumbai and the Inland Container Depot at Tughlakabad.